 It’s the T Minus countdown that trips us up multiple times.
 The landing part is smooth.
 The launch pretty much textbook.
 But then a mechanical failure threatens the entire mission and time gets jumbled.
 Over and over.
 I wonder if the astronauts at first have this much trouble.
 Something tells me they do not struggle with this simple task the way we do at space camp.

 We, are a group of influencers, travel writers gathered, two days prior to the launch of TBEX travel Bloggers Exchange conference in Huntsville, Alabama.
 We are a strange crew from around the world.
 A Danish travel writer, a Brazilian Youtuber, several Americans and at least two Canadians.
 Some have been writing for a decade or longer and some just began last year.
-Today we are doing Space Camp in Alabama running through a couple of simulated space missions as if in space.
+Today we are doing Space Camp in Huntsville, Alabama running through a couple of simulated space missions as if in space.

 At the start of the day we are given a quick lecture of sorts and an introduction to Huntsville, Alabama Rocket City Space Camp.
 In the United States there are three central hubs of activity for space training.
 There’s the Space Cape of course in Florida, then Houston, Texas and finally Huntsville, Alabama.